Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: DBM for multiphase flows far-from-equilibrium

-(iii) The complexity of corresponding hydrodynamic equations increases sharply with the degree of TNE, whereas that of the DBM does not have a significant increase.
+(iv) The complexity of corresponding hydrodynamic equations increases sharply with the degree of TNE, whereas that of the DBM does not have a significant increase.
 We can formulate DBM with the desired order of accuracy by incorporating more needed kinetic moments into $\mathbf{\Phi } _{n}$, and perform simulations without knowing the exact form of the hydrodynamic equations.
+For example, the D2V30 model satisfies 8 moment relations listed in Table \ref{table2} and describes viscous stress and heat flux with third-order accuracy.
+If one wants to achieve fourth-order accuracy, the physical model needs to further satisfy higher-order moment relations $\mathbf{M}_{6}$ and $\mathbf{M}_{7,5}$.
+Then the independent ones are $\mathbf{M}_{0}$, $\mathbf{M}_{1}$, $\mathbf{ M}_{2}$, $\mathbf{M}_{3}$, $\mathbf{M}_{4}$, $\mathbf{M}_{5}$, $\mathbf{M} _{6}$ and $\mathbf{M}_{7,5}$.
+For a two-dimensional case, these moment relations have 34 independent components, so a D2V34 model is sufficient to discretize the phase space.
+Compared with the D2V30 model, the computational cost of the D2V34 model is only increased by $13.33\%$.

-(iv) The Chapman-Enskog expansion acts as a bridge between the kinetic description given by the DBM and continuum mechanics non-conserved macroscopic dissipation and the conserved variables.
+(v) The Chapman-Enskog expansion acts as a bridge between the kinetic description given by the DBM and continuum mechanics non-conserved macroscopic dissipation and the conserved variables.
 Through it, we can directly and strictly determine the minimal physical requirements, and confirm the invariable moment sets $\mathbf{\Phi}_{n}$ for modeling a given non-equilibrium state.
+We also point out that, from the perspective of perturbation theory, conducting Chapman-Enskog multi-scale analysis corresponds to imposing disturbance on the equilibrium system.
+The convergence of Chapman-Enskog multi-scale expansion corresponds to the system returning to its equilibrium state.
+If the disturbance is too strong, such as due to the emergence of very steep gradients, leading to the divergence of the Taylor expansion of the distribution function, then the disturbance may trigger new structures or modes, and the Chapman-Enskog analysis fails.
+Fortunately, in the multiphase flow system, due to the existence of the interface with a certain width, the gradient of the macroscopic quantity is more gentle than that in the high-speed compressible single-phase system, especially in the low-speed multiphase flow with large surface tension.